TedTschopp/Fixing-Game-Night/_posts/2018-10-14-Rules for Gamma-World-Weapons-in MCC-DCC.md

 {: .well .table .table-striped}

 A 25-centimeter square black plastic box weighing 25 kilograms.
 Disintegrates everything within 60 meters not protected by a Force Field.
 Does 30 points of damage to characters protected by Force Fields (that may be absorbed by the field if it is strong enough).
-After detonation, the ground surrounding the Trek Bomb’s former location is disintregrated as well, leaving a perfectly symmetrical 2--'' crater.
+After detonation, the ground surrounding the Trek Bomb’s former location is disintegrated as well, leaving a perfectly symmetrical 2--'' crater.

 ## Trek Gun